Amboseli National Park

 Days 4 - 6

-Resting on the banks of the Ewaso Ng'iro River and neighbouring the Buffalo Springs National Park, Samburu National Reserve is remote, hot and arid.
-The reserve spans over 165 square kilometres of spectacularly scenic landscape featuring rugged hills, undulating plains and riverine forests.
-The park is home to abundant wildlife including a variety of rare species such as the reticulated giraffe, the long necked gerenuk, Somali ostrich, Grevy's Zebra and Beisa Oryx.
-Samburu was one of the homes of 'Elsa the Lioness', star of the best selling book and award-winning movie 'Born Free'.
-Visitors can enjoy viewing over 900 elephants, a variety of predators, and over 450 bird species.
+Set on the banks of the Ewaso Ng'iro River and neighbouring the Buffalo Springs National Park, Samburu National Reserve is characterised by a spectacular landscape of rugged hills, undulating plains and riverine forests.
+The park is home to abundant wildlife including a variety of rare species such as the reticulated giraffe, the long-necked gerenuk, Somali ostrich, Grevy's Zebra, and Beisa Oryx.
+Visitors can also enjoy spotting over 900 elephants, a variety of predators, and over 450 bird species.
+The ancient culture of the Samburu people is still alive here, and it is possible to see two unique customs firsthand.
+In the first, watch as herds of cattle respond to each man’s individual voice as they call.
+In the second, see the tribesmen perform incredible dances that go back hundreds of years.

 Days 6 - 8